 Coconut whipped cream is such a baking and dessert staple in my life that I’m not sure why I haven’t shared a basic recipe for it until now.
-Several recipes throughout OE shared instructions on how to make it – it tops this chocolate orange tart, sandwiches a giant scone cake, and ices gluten free cupcakes – and it’s a great staple recipe to know.
+Several recipes throughout OE shared instructions on how to make it – it tops this chocolate orange tart, sandwiches a giant scone cake, and ices gluten free chocolate cupcakes – and it’s a great staple recipe to know.

 There’s a lot of junk floating around the internet about exactly what brand or type of coconut milk you need to make whipped cream.
 And it’s junk!
 I use different brands all the time and never have any problems.